kevinalex/quartz/content/3-sysnet/2-network/Accessing a self-hosted website from the local network (hairpin).md

 ## Explanation:

-In this case we are trying to redirect a website request, to a machine in the local [[3-sysnet/2-network/Network - MoC]] which hosts the website over the local network accesible through its domain name.
+In this case we are trying to redirect a website request, to a machine in the local [[3-sysnet/2-network/Network-MoC]] which hosts the website over the local network accesible through its domain name.

 In other words what we are trying to do is access the website using the domain name (`www.webiste.com`)  from any device within the same network that is hosting the website, that's why we need the redirect to happen at the firewall/router level.